Talking to Your Doctor About Inhaled Insulin

 - Are pregnant, planning to become pregnant, or are breastfeeding.
 Afrezza may harm your unborn or breastfeeding baby

-- Have COPD, asthma, or other chronic respiratory conditions
+- Have chronic obstructive pulmonary disease (COPD), asthma or other chronic respiratory conditions

 - Are allergic to regular human insulin or any of the ingredients in Afrezza

-- Smoke or have recently stopped smoking (less than 6 months).
+- Smoke or have recently stopped smoking (less than six months).
 It is not known if Afrezza is safe and effective for use in people who smoke

 Inhaled insulin was designed to fit your lifestyle